 Choose an Indoor or Outdoor Location

 Once you decide on a species, choose whether you want the plant to live indoors or outdoors.
 You don’t want to send it into shock by moving it between these two areas.
-Indoors is usually drier and has less light, so your tree will need less moisture and light to grow.
-I picked out several varieties for both indoor and outdoor growth for you below.
+Indoors is usually drier and has less light, so your indoor Bonsai tree will need less moisture and light to grow.
+I picked out several varieties for both indoor Bonsai tree and outdoor Bonsai tree growth for you below.

-- Indoor – Camellia, Ficus, Gardenia, Hawiian Umbrella, Kingsville Boxwood, and Serissa
+- Indoor Bonsai Trees – Camellia, Ficus, Gardenia, Hawiian Umbrella, Kingsville Boxwood, and Serissa

-- Outdoor – Beech, Birch, Cedar, Cypress, Elm, Ginkgo, Juniper, Larch, and Maple
+- Outdoor Bonsai Trees – Beech, Birch, Cedar, Cypress, Elm, Ginkgo, Juniper, Larch, and Maple

 1. Get Your Seeds